-Begin this assignment by reading information on your assigned topic and identify the associated NGSS standard(s).
-Then find or select three STEM lessons - they may be from the same source.
+- 1. Begin this assignment by reading information on your assigned topic and identify the associated NGSS standard(s).
+Then find or select three STEM lessons they may be from the same source.
 The lessons must be found in professional resources such as published texts, journals, or other peer-reviewed online sources (e.g., NSTA, NASA, Discovery, National Geographic, PBS) as opposed to sources that are not professionally reviewed such as Pinterest or teacher's blogs.
 Provide a hard copy or electronic copy (e.g., hot linked web address) of the three lessons and upload them to Moodle.
-Note that you will also need to bring a copy of each of these lessons to class to share with your teaching partner(s) (which will then be turned in to the instructor).
-(2 pts)

-- 2. Provide a brief (2-3 sentences) summary of each lesson.
+Also, either bring a hard copy or provide access to the digital version in class.
+(2 pts) - 2.
+Provide a brief (2-3 sentences) summary of each lesson.
 Think about your science teaching context and at least 3 strengths of each lesson and at least one potential concern.
 For each of the 3 lessons you found, list the NGSS standard (words and code) and write a thorough paragraph (150-200 words) that provides a summary of these strengths and weaknesses for the lesson.
 (2 pts) - 3.
-Proof-read your work and take care to use correct grammar and spelling.
+Proofread your work and take care to use correct grammar and spelling.
 Provide correct APA references for each of the three lessons.
-Use the APA referencing help (APA Reference Guide, Help with APA Citations) or seek help from the professor to provide correct references.
+Use the APA referencing help (APA Reference Guide, help with APA Citations) or seek help from the professor to provide correct references.
 (1 pt.)

-Inquiry Lesson, STEM Lesson and Modifications (3 Components: Inquiry Lesson/15 points, STEM Lesson/15 points, 2 Responsive Teaching Modification/5 points each)
+Final Lesson Modifications (4 Components: Inquiry Lesson/15 points, STEM Lesson/15 points, 2 Responsive Teaching Modification/5 points each)

-Inquiry Lesson: This assignment requires you critically examine a science lesson within a research framework and modify it to become a lesson which reflects best practices in science teaching.
+Inquiry Lesson (Team Assignment): This assignment requires you critically examine a science lesson within a research framework and modify it to become a lesson which reflects best practices in science teaching.
 Specifically, this lesson will assess whether you understand lesson components that engage students in scientific inquiry, as defined in the Science and Engineering Practices.
-As future teachers, it will be important to be able to examine prepared lessons (i.e., textbooks, activity book, Internet lesson, etc.) with a critical eye and then make the changes to reflect quality instruction as well as meet the needs of the classroom and students.
+As future teachers, it will be important to be able to examine prepared lessons (i.e., textbooks, activity book, Internet lesson, etc.) with a critical eye and then make the changes to reflect quality instruction as well as meet the needs of the classroom and students with whom you are working this semester.
 Lessons that require the students to "do research on" rather than providing for concrete inquiry learning experiences for students are not acceptable for this assignment.
 The lesson must target a Performance Expectation along with associated Science Practices, Disciplinary Core Ideas, and Cross Cutting Concepts related to life, physical, or earth science.
 Lessons that do not clearly target new science content understandings or simply have students doing research on a topic will be returned to the student without evaluation.